Carrying a baby in a baby carrier requires diligence on the part of the caregiver. Please review the following important safety guidelines:

 3 Baby’s face should be visible at all times.
 Never cover your baby’s head and face with fabric.

 5 Never place your baby in a forward position in the wrap or our original linen carrier.

-6 Never place more than one baby in the wrap at a time.
+6 Never place more than one baby in a carrier at a time.

-7 Baby wraps allow parents to be hands free to do other things, but use caution during movement.
-Using a baby wrap affects your center of balance and leaning, bending over, or tripping can cause the baby to fall.
+7 Baby carriers allow parents to be hands free to do other things, but use caution during movement.
+Using a baby carrier affects your center of balance and leaning, bending over, or tripping can cause the baby to fall.
 Keep a hand on your baby while moving and whenever possible bend from your knees.

-9 The Happy Wrap is not a substitute for a safety seat.
-Never use the baby wrap in a moving vehicle or while riding a bike.
+9 Happy Baby Wraps and Carriers are not a substitute for a safety seat.
+Never use the carrier in a moving vehicle or while riding a bike.

-10 Inspect the condition of the baby wrap before each use.
-Do not use a baby wrap unless it is sound.
+10 Inspect the condition of the carrier before each use.
+Do not use a baby carrier unless it is sound.
 Pay special attention each time to any connection seams and the slider portion of the carrier.
 Be sure that the plastic rails are not shifted/exposed and that the stopper overlaps sufficiently.

-11 Never place loose objects in the wrap with your baby that could be a choking hazard, obstruct baby’s breathing, or otherwise hurt your baby.
-Also, be aware of what your baby can reach when in the wrap.
+11 Never place loose objects in the carrier with your baby that could be a choking hazard, obstruct baby’s breathing, or otherwise hurt your baby.
+Also, be aware of what your baby can reach when in the wrap or carrier.

-12 Do not use the baby wrap in any body of water.
+12 Do not use the baby carrier in any body of water.

-14 Be cautious when consuming hot foods and beverages while the baby is in the wrap as these could burn the baby.
-Do not use the wrap while cooking or near hot surfaces.
+14 Be cautious when consuming hot foods and beverages while the baby is in the carrier as these could burn the baby.
+Do not use our baby carriers while cooking or near hot surfaces.